A general framework for knowledge integration in machine learning for electromagnetic scattering using quasinormal modes: Introduction

-Once trained, this forward model can typically predict $S(\omega)$ orders of magnitude faster than an electrodynamics solver.
-This allows for efficient exploration of the design space through iterative optimization~\cite{deng_neural-adjoint_2021, su_metaphynet_2024} or the training of inverse models~\cite{liu_training_2018, liu_generative_2018, xu_freeform_2024, gahlmann_deep_2022, ma_probabilistic_2019, kudyshev_global_2021, sarkar_physics-informed_2023}.
+Once trained, this forward model can typically predict $S(\omega)$ orders of magnitude faster than an electrodynamics solver and its gradient can easily be calculated using backpropagation.
+This allows for efficient exploration of the design space through iterative optimization~\cite{deng_neural-adjoint_2021, su_metaphynet_2024} or the training of inverse models~\cite{sarkar_physics-informed_2023, ma_probabilistic_2019, liu_generative_2018, xu_freeform_2024, gahlmann_deep_2022, liu_training_2018, kudyshev_global_2021}.
 The downside of this approach is that the performance of the final design becomes dependent on the accuracy of the \gls{nn}.
-Although it may be possible to improve accuracy by increasing the number of trainable parameters and the number of training samples, computational resources are often a limiting factor.
+Although it may be possible to improve accuracy by increasing the number of trainable parameters and the number of training samples, computational resources are often a limiting factor~\cite{sanchez_advances_2024}.
 Furthermore, the black box nature of \glspl{nn} makes them unreliable and very limited insights can be gained from their predictions~\cite{kim_knowledge_2021}.

 These issues can be alleviated by utilizing prior knowledge about the governing physics~\cite{karniadakis_physics-informed_2021, kim_knowledge_2021}, a strategy often referred to as physics-informed machine learning.
-One physics-informed method, which has recently gathered attention in electromagnetic scattering problems~\cite{yan_highly_2024, blanchard-dionne_teaching_2020, khatib_learning_2022, xu_physics-informed_2024}, is to include a physics layer as a final step in the forward model.
+One physics-informed method, which has recently gathered attention in electromagnetic scattering problems~\cite{xu_physics-informed_2024, yan_highly_2024, blanchard-dionne_teaching_2020, khatib_learning_2022}, is to include a physics layer as a final step in the forward model.
 The augmented forward model can be schematically summarized as